Croden1999/Vita3K-Quick-Guide/README.md

 ## Thanks
 - Vita3K emulator project
-- Devlopers of Vita3K team
+- Devlopers of Vita3K Team
 - And contributors to the Vita3K emulator project